g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

   crossorigin="anonymous"
 ></script>
 ```
 As one of the HTML elements, the `<script>` tag is used to link to an external [JavaScript](https://www.javascript.com/) file in this given code section.
 Added security measures on this distant document are inclusive of attributes such as integrity attribute and `crossorgin` attribute.
 The `<script>` is an HTML that embeds or makes reference to an external JavaScript file.
-The URL or address of the external JavaScript file that is to be incorporated is indicated by the src attribute.
+The URL or address of the external JavaScript file that is to be incorporated is indicated by the `src` attribute.
 It’s where the script is saved that is, `https://example.com/library.js`.The `integrity="sha384-oqVuAfXRKap7fdgcCY5uykM6+R9GqQ8K/uxC4c/8OxEX/XA5n/VvnMhvN++/L1` attribute helps you ensure that the integrity of script file is not compromised.
 Mathematically, the browser checks the fetched script’s hash against the one you provide to see if they match for verification of the script’s integrity.

 ### Implementing a Subresource Integrity (SRI) Strategy
 Subresource integrity (SRI) is a special characteristic of security that allows web browsers to check if the files they pull (for example: CDNs) are delivered without an odd modification.
 Here’s how to implement SRI:

 * **Step 1:** List the outside tools your site makes use of (how about stylesheets, scripts, and so on).
 To illustrate, a learning portal could rely on third-party API for features such as interactive test modules.

 * **Step 2:** For the resource, make use of a tool for generating its hash.
 For this task, you can make use of various web-based services like [SRI Hash Generator](https://www.srihash.org/) as well as command-line applications such as [OpenSSL](https://www.openssl.org/).
 When using an online tool, copy the URL of the external resource, the next step is to paste the URL into the SRI Hash Generator tool the copy the generated `integrity` attribute value.

 Use this command for a file kept in a local place to use OpenSSL:
 ```bash
 openssl dgst -sha384 -binary quiz-library.js | openssl base64 -A
 ```
+The `SHA-384` hash is calculated for the file quiz-library.js, then binary format is used to output it and subsequently, `Base64` encoding of that binary hash follows.
+To summarize, it generates a `Base64` encoded hash that may serve for integrity checking purposes e.g., confirming that such file remains unchanged.

-* **Step 3:** In your HTML script or link tag, include the `integrity` and `crossorigin` attributes.
+* **Step 3:** In your HTML script or `link` tag, include the `integrity` and `crossorigin` attributes.
 Substitute in the code below `sha384-BASE64_HASH` with the proper hash which was created during step 2.

 For example: